 The heart muscle or heart valves may be affected.

-- Anemia – Decreased number of red blood cells.
-There are several causes of anemia in cats.
+- Anemia – Decreased number of red blood cells, with a number of causes.

 - Bacterial endocarditis – Bacterial infection of the heart valve.